EdDataScienceEES/tutorial-zmancekpali/tut_template.md

 ```

-Here you can see them all side by side; for this study, I would most likely select satellite:
+Here you can see them all side by side; for this study, I would most likely select satellite (bottom left) as it has the most realistic picture of the environment from which I collected my samples and is not cluttered with irrelevant text:
 ![map options](https://github.com/EdDataScienceEES/tutorial-zmancekpali/blob/master/Plots/map_types_option.jpg)

+No that

 ### Plotting locations of transects